 Reason Deferred Shares Performance Shares Resignation During the forfeiture period (i.e. within 12 months of allocation) - the Deferred Shares will be forfeited.
 The Performance Shares will be forfeited.
 After the forfeiture period has ended - the Deferred Shares will remain on foot and subject to the original conditions, other than a portion which may be released on termination to fund the tax liability on the Deferred Shares (subject to any limit under the Corporations Act 2001).
-Dismissal by the Board, including for cause or significa underperformance The Deferred Shares will be forfeited.
+Dismissal by the Board, including for cause or significant underperformance The Deferred Shares will be forfeited.
 The Performance Shares will be forfeited.
 Breach of restraint The Deferred Shares will be forfeited.
 The Performance Shares will be forfeited.
-All other reasons The Deferred Shares will remain on foot and subject to the original conditions, other than a portion which may be released on termination to fund the tax liability on the Deferred Shares (subject to any limit under the Corporations Act 2001 ).
+All other reasons The Deferred Shares will remain on foot and subject to the original conditions, other than a portion which may be released on termination to fund the tax liability on the Deferred Shares (subject to any limit under the Corporations Act 2001).
 The Performance Shares will remain on foot and subject to the original conditions.

-Following cessation of employment (where Deferred Shares r remain on foot): If, following cessation of employment, the Board determines in good faith that: the executive KMP has breached any restriction or undertaking owed to the Wesfarmers Group or any compromise or arrangement in relation to their cessation of employment; or the executive KMP's circumstances have changed making it no longer appropriate for them to retain the benefit of their award, the Board may determine that: some or all of the executive KMP's Deferred Shares will be forfeited; and/or the executive KMP is required to pay or repay as a debt the net proceeds of the sale of shares or dividends provided to them.
-Change of control If a change of control event occurs, the Board has broad discretic and Performance Shares, having regard to any matter that the Bo Clawback t any incentive awards which were granted, vest or example, these powers can be exercised ancial statements or otherwise as a result of s, the Board may, up to the value of the overpaid of any amount paid or payable to the executive retion to adjust any conditions applicable to an
+- or arrangement in relation to their cessation of employment; or - the executive KMP's circumstances have changed making it no longer appropriate for them to retain the benefit the Board may determine that:

+- some or all of the executive KMP's Deferred Shares will be forfeited; and/or - the executive KMP is required to pay or repay as a debt the net proceeds of the sale of shares or dividends provided to them.

+Change of control

+If a change of control event occurs, the Board has broad discretion to determine the treatment of Deferred Shares and Performance Shares, having regard to any matter that the Board considers relevant.